Bardolph-Automation-Inc/bardolph/docs/language.rst

 instructions as fast as it can.

 .. index::
   single: clock time
   single: time of day
+  single: time pattern
+  pair: time pattern; syntax

 Wait for Time of Day
 =====================